hexley21/PacketTracer/README.md

         ip address {ip} {subnet_mask}
         no shut

-    > IP of the router to which we will assign this interface
+    > IP of the router that we want to assign this interface to

 ### Layer 3 Switch